vsmaldino/arduinoenvmonitor/README.md

 ### Multitask

 The code is written in order to perform repeated actions at specific time intervals and simultaneously react to commands from the network (via MQTT broker).
-All coded without the use of interrupts
+The software doesn't use interrupts.

 ### Digital environment sensors

 Two types of digital sensors have been used: Dallas DS18b20 and Bosch BME280.
 Both suffer of small self-heating problem.
-To improve their accuracy, the sensors are mounted into a separate box, equipped with 2 fans in push-pull configuration which are activated for about 60-80 seconds before reading.
+To improve their accuracy, the sensors are mounted into a separate box equipped with 2 fans in push-pull configuration which are activated for about 60-80 seconds before reading.
 The goal is to avoid accumulations of heat and/or humidity.

 The Dallas sensor is a cheap temperature sensor available in TO92 package or Waterproof envelope; it has good performance, stability and precision.
 It communicates with the board using the 1-Wire protocol.

 The Bosch BME280 is a multi sensor: temperature, humidity and atmospheric pression.
-Its best use is to control temperature, humidity and dew points in rooms; the three values are calculate and supplied in a coherent way, but they are not necessarily exact.
-It communicates with the board using the I2C or SPI protocol.
+Its best use is to control temperature, humidity and dew points in rooms; the three values are calculate and supplied in a coherent way, but they are not actually exact.
+It communicates with the board using the I2C/SPI protocol.

 ### Digital luminosity sensor

-TSL 2561 is a good and configurable digital light sensor; it supplies luminosity level already in lux units.
-It has some problem when hit by a direct sunlight.
-It communicates with the board using I2C protocol.
+TSL 2561 is a good and configurable digital light sensor; it supplies luminosity level in lux units.
+It has some problem when hit by a direct sunlight and communicates with the board using I2C/SPI protocol.
 ## MQTT protocol and MQTT Arduino library

 MQTT is a very simple and reliable protocol, largely used for IoT devices communications.
-In this project it is used for "subscribe" and "publish".
+In this project it is used for "subscribe" and "publish" at the same time.

 ## MQTT Topics

 It registers itself to the MQTT broker as *mqttClientId*

-##### Publish topics
+##### Published topics

 - *outsensorprefix*/light (luminosity level from TSL2561, in lux)
 - *outsensorprefix*/tempbme (temperature from BOSCH BME280, in °C)